AngelaJovin/AngelaJovin/README.md

 - 👋 Hi, I’m @AngelaJovin currently at universuty of Dar es salaam(BSc in Computer Science)
 - 👀 I’m interested in Software development,networking and content development
 - 🌱 I’m currently learning dart-flutter and content development
-- 💞️ I’m looking to collaborate on web front-end software development and content development.
+- 💞️ I’m looking to collaborate on front-end software development and content development.
 - 📫 How to reach me angelamwemezi@gmail.com and fineangie@outlook.com

 <!---